1926 Giro d'Italia: General classification

 There were 40 cyclists who had completed all twelve stages.
 For these cyclists, the times they had needed in each stage was added up for the general classification.
+For the first time, there was a time bonus for stage winners: the winner of a stage had 1:30 subtracted from their time.
 The cyclist with the least accumulated time was the winner.
 Giuseppe Enrici won the prize for best ranked independent rider in the general classification.